ming-xi/MXMediaPicker/README.md

 ## License

-This project is licensed under the Anti 996 License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the Anti 996 License - see the [LICENSE](LICENSE) file for details